Riki Hendrix: 1990s - 2000s

 Riki Hendrix played guitar on the Buddy Miles album, Miles Away from Home that was released in 1997.

 Along with Rosa Lee Brooks, he performed with Australian singer Jessie Sparks when she was in Los Angeles.

 Appearing in Singapore, Hendrix's performance was reviewed by Melvin Singh in the 21 November 2003 issue of The New Paper.
 With Hendrix bending his guitar strings to the point of almost breaking, women in the audience were giggling while the men were transfixed.

 In December 2003, Hendrix played at Singapore's Summer of Love 2003 concert.
 He and his four-piece band appeared on stage with a children's choir, performing the song "Children of Tomorrow" which had a dramatic effect on the audience.

-Playing the 8:25pm - 8:50pm slot, Hendrix was the second opening act for Deep Purple at Fort Canning Park in Singapore on 10 April 2004.
+Playing the 8:25pm – 8:50pm slot, Hendrix was the second opening act for Deep Purple at Fort Canning Park in Singapore on 10 April 2004.
 According to the Highway Star, his solos on "Star Spangled Banner" and "Somewhere Over the Rainbow" went down well as did his energetic performance and showmanship.

 Also in 2004, Hendrix's album, Rainbow Gypsy Child was released.
 The album which featured two original members from The Band of Gypsys was mastered by Jaeson Jarrett and recorded at Metrosound Studios (Granada Hills) with engineer Tom Thomas.

 On 20 November 2004, Riki Hendrix jammed on stage with Leon Hendrix, Buddy Miles and Buddy Miles Express guitarist Marlo Henderson at the La Jolla Hard Rock cafe.

-Credited as Rick Hendrix, he also played on the The Band of Gypsys Return album that featured Buddy Miles and Billy Cox, which was released in 2006.
+Credited as Rick Hendrix, he also played on The Band of Gypsys Return album that featured Buddy Miles and Billy Cox, which was released in 2006.

 2010s - 2020s

 On 3 July 2011, he played at the American Club in Hanoi for the Fourth of July Celebrations.

-In 2019, Riki and Leon Hendrix, with members of the Steve Miller Band (Greg Douglass) were booked to play at the Full Circle Saloon on 8528 Magnolia Avenue in Santee, California.
+In 2019, Riki and Leon Hendrix, with members of the Steve Miller Band (Greg Douglass), Blood Sweat & Tears, a Sha Na Na member (Jocko) and local rocker Roni Lee were booked to play at the Full Circle Saloon on 8528 Magnolia Avenue in Santee, California.

 His group, the Riki Hendrix Experience was booked as the headline act, appearing at the Wrightwood Place Performance Center on 10 June 2023.
 Hendrix and his band, which was made up of Gina Bee on keyboards, Dennis Sanchez on bass guitar, and "Thumper" Prudhome on drums played at the event in Wrightwood, CA. It was well received.